Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Related work

 {\bf Mathematical background on tangles}.
-Tangles were originally conceived in the Graph Minors Project of \citet*{GMX} as a tool to measure how `tree-like' a graph is.
-Tangles in the original sense are orientations of bipartitions of the \emph{edge set} of a graph, which represents a hard-to-separate area inside a graph, making it very unlike a tree.
-This interpretation lead to an abstraction of this notion, introducing the concept of tangles first to other contexts such as matroids (\cite{MatroidTangles}), and later resulted in the development of an abstract framework which unifies the notion of tangles from various different contexts (\cite{TangleDualityI}, \cite{ProfilesNew}). \citet*{Grohe16} performed a detailed survey on tangles for connectivity functions, a large and important subclass of the more general tangles mentioned above. \citet*{GroheSchweitzerTangleAlg} created a sophisticated algorithmic framework and data structure for efficiently computing these tangles along with the corresponding tree of tangles.
+Tangles were initially conceived in the Graph Minors Project of \citet*{GMX} as a tool to measure how `tree-like' a graph is.
+In the original sense, Tangles are orientations of bipartitions of the \emph{edge set}, which represents a hard-to-separate area inside a graph, making it very unlike a tree.
+This interpretation led to an abstraction of this notion, introducing the concept of tangles first to other contexts such as matroids \citep{MatroidTangles}, and later resulted in the development of an abstract framework that unifies the notion of tangles from various contexts \citep{TangleDualityI, ProfilesNew}. \citet*{Grohe16} performed a detailed survey on tangles for connectivity functions, a large and essential subclass of the more general tangles mentioned above. \citet*{GroheSchweitzerTangleAlg} created a sophisticated algorithmic framework and data structure for efficiently computing these tangles along with the corresponding tree of tangles.
 These works developed orthogonally to the ideas of \citet*{diestel_tangles_2017}, leading up to \citet*{TanglesSocial} and \citet*{TanglesParadigm}.
 Diestel focuses on making the notion of tangles applicable to as wide a range of settings as possible.
-To do so he suggests to soften some of the mathematical requirements of tangle theory.
-Their rigorous mathematical results may no longer be applicable to Diestel's tangles, which nevertheless aim to capture the notion of clusters.
-Our work in this paper follows the impulse of these latter ideas, taking them into a machine learning context.
-In particular the approach of sampling cuts, where the mathematical theory demands to consider all cuts up to a certain order, fits into this picture of approximating an underlying more rigorous mathematical object.
-Those, in turn, are what we base our proofs in the theory sections on.
+To do so, he suggests softening some of the mathematical requirements of tangle theory.
+Their rigorous mathematical results may no longer apply to Diestel's tangles, which nevertheless aim to capture the notion of clusters.
+Our work in this paper follows the impulse of these latter ideas, taking them into a machine-learning context.
+In particular, the approach of sampling cuts, where the mathematical theory demands to consider all cuts up to a specific order, fits into this picture of approximating an underlying, more rigorous mathematical object.